 Bookends for iOS User Guide

-Bookends for iOS (here called just Bookends unless a distinction with Bookends for Mac must be made) is reference management software for your iPad, iPhone, and iPad touch.
-You can use it as a standalone app, or pair it with Bookends for Mac, syncing the contents of your mobile and desktop devices via Apple’s iCloud Drive.
+Bookends for iOS (here called just Bookends unless a distinction with Bookends for Mac must be made) is reference management software for your iPad and iPhone.
+You can use it as a standalone app, or pair it with Bookends for Mac, syncing the contents of your mobile and desktop devices via Wi-Fi or Apple’s iCloud Drive.

-In addition, Bookends has an option for Pro Features Yearly, which at this time means Cloud Sync (details below).
-This can be bought with a in-app purchase as a yearly-renewable subscription.
-The subscription can be auto-renewable, and can be managed in iOS -> Settings > iTunes & App Store > Subscriptions.
+In addition, Bookends has an option for Pro Features Yearly, which at this time means Cloud Sync, multi-library support, unlimited barcode scanning (details below), and convenient UI for adding PDF notes and notecards.
+This can be bought with an in-app purchase as a yearly-renewable subscription.
+The subscription can be auto-renewable, and can be managed in iOS → Settings → iTunes & App Store → Subscriptions.
 The subscription might renew if it isn’t canceled more than 24 hours before the renewal date.

 A few terms…